 Photo from the Smith & Wesson Facebook Page

 Last night I sat down in my basement, lit up a cigar, and opened up my laptop.
-After checking Email, TwitterOpens in a new tab., FacebookOpens in a new tab., and Google+Opens in a new tab., I turned to Google Reader for news and entertainment.
+After checking Email, Twitter, Facebook, and Google+, I turned to Google Reader for news and entertainment.
 As it turns out, the hot topic was the newly unveiled Smith & Wesson M&P Shield.

 I’m not going to bore you with the specifications (at this point I’m sure you’ve seen them in a dozen different places) but in a nutshell it is scaled down M&P. The new Shield is currently available as a single stack 9mm with a .40 S&W version available in the near future.